oselkirk/oselkirk/README.md

 My Master's dissertation examined the impacts of an Atlantic Meridional Overturning Circulation (AMOC) collapse on hydroclimate systems in Southern Africa using Python-based climate model analysis, highlighting spatial changes in precipitation and temperature variability.

+I am passionate about utilizing creative writing and communication to make climate science accessible and interesting for non-technical audiences to bridge the gap and empower non-scientists in their personal efforts toward climate change mitigation.

-I combine **Python workflows, geospatial mapping, and statistical analysis** to translate complex environmental data into clear insights.
+I combine **Python workflows, geospatial mapping, and climate communication** to translate complex environmental data into clear insights.

 ---
 ## Tech Stack